How New Jersey is Addressing Environmental Justice

 Environmental Justice Definitions

 New Jersey uses the EPA definition for environmental justice which is stated as “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”
-New Jersey “identif[ies] environmental justice communities using three sets of data: demographics, such as low-income households, minority status, and limited English proficient populations.
-[They] also consider the presence of disproportionate environmental and public health stressors.
-And finally, [they] consider the lack or absence of environmental and public health benefits.”
+New Jersey identifies Environmental justice communities using three criteria in a guidance document for all NJ Executive Branch agencies: presence in a community of concern or overburdened community (OBC) as defined by the EJ Law; the presence of disproportionate environmental and public health stressors; and the absence or lack of environmental and public health benefits.
+The presence of stressors and absence of benefits can be explored through EJMAP

 To identify environmental justice communities, Title VI has definitions to identify two types of “protected communities.”
 (1) Overburdened Community: Any community where 35 percent of the households qualify as low-income according to the U.S. Census, 40 percent of households are minority, or 40 percent of households have limited English proficiency.
 (2) Health Disparities: A health disparity is a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage.
 Health disparities adversely affect groups of people who have systematically experienced greater obstacles to health based on their racial and/or ethnic group; religion; socioeconomic status; gender; age; mental health; cognitive, sensory, or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion.